ybasket/trace4cats-iolocal-demo/readme.md

 ### Preparation

-The code requires a trace4cats dependency built from the PR branch for `IOLocal`: https://github.com/trace4cats/trace4cats/pull/729
+The code requires a trace4cats dependency that includes the PR for `IOLocal`: https://github.com/trace4cats/trace4cats/pull/729.
-Run a `publishLocal` in the repository to ensure you have a suitable version locally.
-If you build against a newer commit than `eca87239`, you'll need to adjust the `build.sbt` of this repo accordingly as well.
+Sonatype snapshots from `0.13.1+20-973c3271` on fulfil this requirement.
+If you want to test further developments, make sure to publish locally and replace the version in `build.sbt`.

 ### Run it